 - Dry the sponge in an open space (not inside a sealed bag) as bacteria love moisture.

-These sharpeners are versatile and can sharpen eyeshadow pencils, lip pencils, and eye pencils, so it’s important to clean it regularly.
+These sharpeners are versatile and can sharpen eyeshadow pencils, lip pencils, and eye pencils, so it’s important to clean them regularly.
 Soak a cotton swab in rubbing alcohol, and run it in and around the sharpener, concentrating on the blades.

 Mascara is one of the biggest breeding grounds for bacteria.
 Whether it’s for brows or lashes, always use disposable spoolies on a client and never double dip (it defeats the purpose).

 You can either use eye makeup remover to clean off the mascara buildup, or just water and soap.
-Then, move onto disinfecting it with an alcohol-soaked cotton ball.
+Then, move on to disinfecting it with an alcohol-soaked cotton ball.